Due:

 Hints for Common Bugs

-• If you are having trouble setting up collisions with static meshes, check out this tutorial
+• If you are having trouble setting up collisions with static meshes, check out this tutorial (Please make a backup before modifying to avoid unexpected mesh behaviors caused by collision setting that is hard to restore!)

 • If you are having trouble with character knockback, check out this thread